explosion/spaCy/website/docs/usage/projects.md

 ```cli
 $ python -m spacy project run all
 ```

+Sometimes it makes sense to execute two or more commands in parallel.
+A group of commands executed at once is known as a multiprocessing group; a multiprocessing group is defined by indenting the commands it contains.
+You are responsible for making sure that no deadlocks, race conditions or other issues can arise from the parallel execution.

 Using the expected [dependencies and outputs](#deps-outputs) defined in the commands, spaCy can determine whether to re-run a command (if its inputs or